Covid 19 coronavirus: Latest test results from health officials

 It will be Ardern's first public outing since before the lockdown began.

-Today is the second day at level 2 of the Covid-19 alert level system.
+Today is the second full day at level 2 of the Covid-19 alert level system.

 READ MORE: